sdondley/Dist-Zilla-for-Beginners/tutorial3.md

 on the left, followed by a equal sign, and the corresponding values on the right.

-Our plugins can use these configuration settings to help do their work.
+`Dist::Zilla` makes these configuration settings available to our plugins to help them do their work.
 For example, if you look at the `README` file, you'll see it directly substitutes the `author`, `copyright_holder` and `copyright_year` values into the text.

 You can also probably guess what the `version = 0.001` line does.
 You might recognize that this decimal number value was tacked on to the end of our module